SihanW0309/Regression-Analysis-_Diabetes-Risk-Prediction/README.md

 This repository reflects my individual contribution to the team project, with a focus on:

-Logistic Regression Modeling for the ≥40 Age Group Feature selection, multicollinearity checks, and model diagnostics Interpretation of age-specific predictors and model performance evaluation
+-Logistic Regression Modeling for the ≥40 Age Group -Feature selection, multicollinearity checks, and model diagnostics -Interpretation of age-specific predictors and model performance evaluation